ryssbowh/pingu-forms-module/README.md

 ### Fields
 A field define how the field is rendered on screen, it has nothing to do with how the value of that field is saved in db, this is the role of the Type.

 A field can have options and attributes.
-Each field must define a Type, if you don't define a Type, each field has a default one.
+Each field must define a Type, if you don't define a Type, each field has a default one (Text).

-Each field can define a number of required options, see each field class (Support/Fields fodler)
+Each field can define a number of required options, see each field class (Support/Fields folder)

 a valid field definition :

 `'name' => [
 	'field' => TextInput::class,
 	'options' => [
-		'myoption' => 'myvalue'
+		'myoption' => 'myvalue',
+		'type' => Boolean::class
 	],
 	'attributes' => [
 		'required' => true